Ekumen-OS/beluga/README.md

 ## 🌐 Overview

-This is a fork from the Ekumen's project Beluga.

 Beluga is an extensible C++17 library with a ground-up implementation of the Monte Carlo Localization (MCL) family of estimation algorithms featuring:

 - A modular design based on orthogonal components.